More Georgia voter suppression? Atlanta-area county now under fire

 The focus on absentee ballots comes after other allegations that have beset Kemp, who is locked in the nationally watched governor’s race between him and Democratic nominee Stacey Abrams, who is bidding to become the nation’s first black female governor.

-More than 50,000 voter registrations had been denied under a new state law requiring the applicant’s name to exactly match that on other government records.
+More than 50,000 voter registrations had been put on hold under a new state law requiring the applicant’s name to exactly match that on other government records.
 That followed the legislature’s adoption of the nation’s toughest voter identification law.
-Kemp also has been under fire because of a security breach in Georgia’s electronic voting system, which is controlled by his office and records votes without producing a verifiable paper trail.
+Kemp also has been under fire because of an electronic security breach in Georgia’s voter registration database, which is controlled by his office.
+Further, the state’s electronic voting machines record votes without producing a verifiable paper trail.

 A spokesman for Gwinnett County, Joe Sorenson, said he didn’t know why its rejection rate has been so high, but that county authorities are following the law.
 He said some of the surge in absentee ballot rejections can be attributed to voters’ failure to properly fill out the ballots, many of which contained inaccurate addresses or signatures that did not match official records.

-Note: This story has been updated to correct the 10th paragraph: More than 50,000 voter registrations had been put on hold, rather than rejected; the electronic security breach was in the state’s voter registration database and the electronic voting system was considered weak because it had no verifiable paper trail.